ray-project/ray/doc/source/ray-core/scheduling/placement-group.rst

 **SPREAD**

-Each bundle will be spread onto separate nodes on a best effort basis.
+Each bundle is spread onto separate nodes on a best-effort basis.
-If strict spreading is not feasible, bundles can be placed overlapping nodes.
+If strict spreading is not feasible, bundles can be placed on overlapping nodes.

 Remove Placement Groups (Free Reserved Resources)
 -------------------------------------------------

-By default, a placement group's lifetime is scoped to a driver that creates a placement group (unless you make it a :ref:`detached placement group <placement-group-detached>`).
-When the placement group is created from a :ref:`detached actor <actor-lifetimes>`, the lifetime is scoped to a detached actor.
+By default, a placement group's lifetime is scoped to the driver that creates placement groups (unless you make it a :ref:`detached placement group <placement-group-detached>`).
+When the placement group is created from a :ref:`detached actor <actor-lifetimes>`, the lifetime is scoped to the detached actor.
-In Ray, driver means the Python script that calls ``ray.init``.
+In Ray, the driver is the Python script that calls ``ray.init``.

-Reserved resources (bundles) from the placement group is automatically freed when a driver or detached actor that creates placement group exits.
-If you'd like to free the reserved resources manually, you can also remove the placement group using :func:`remove_placement_group <ray.util.remove_placement_group>` API (note that it is also an asynchronous API).
+Reserved resources (bundles) from the placement group are automatically freed when the driver or detached actor that creates placement group exits.
+To free the reserved resources manually, remove the placement group using the :func:`remove_placement_group <ray.util.remove_placement_group>` API (which is also an asynchronous API).

 .. note::

-  When you remove the placement group, actors or tasks that still use the reserved resources will be forcefully killed.
+  When you remove the placement group, actors or tasks that still use the reserved resources are forcefully killed.

 .. tabbed:: Python